-Testing Phase: The trained model is tested on unseen data to evaluate its performance.
+Testing Phase: The trained model is tested on unseen data to evaluate its performance as shown in Figure 7.
 Results of testing will include the topics relevant to the report and a list of words for each topic that can be verified with the corresponding topic of the trained system.
-DAES reports for the year of \\\\ are the testing data.